 Among the swift responses to the alert: the Alabama Forest Owners Association placed the alert on its website and distributed the messaging through their social media accounts.
-Last fall the cooperative hosted a Zoom panel discussion with the North Carolina Forestry Association regarding also known as green infrastructure - are practices for trapping nutrients generated are dominated by headwater wetlands.
+Last fall the cooperative hosted a Zoom panel discussion with the North Carolina Forestry Association regarding also known as green infrastructure - are among the most effective best management practices for trapping nutrients generated from agricultural fields," Kalin said.